-The excise tax on high cost plans becomes effective in 2020.
+The excise tax on high cost plans becomes effective in 2022.
 However, the expected additional cost needs to be reflected in OPEB valuations and disclosures.
 Key features of the law include:

-- Imposes a non-deductible excise tax of 40% on plans with an aggregate value of health insurance coverage exceeding specified dollar thresholds beginning in 2020 - Aggregate value includes medical, pharmacy, and employer HSA/HRA contributions (excludes standalone dental and vision plans) - 2018 thresholds for high-risk professions are: - \$11,850 for single coverage and \$30,950 for family coverage for age 55 to 64 retirees - \$10 200 for single coverage and \$27 500 for family coverage for Medicare retirees. - Thresholds will be increased if the increase in the cost of the Federal Employees Health Benefit Plan (FEHBP) increases by more than 55% from 2010 to 2018 - Thresholds indexed at general inflation (CPI-U) plus 1 % from 2018 to 2019, and to CPI-U only thereafter - Excise tax applies only to portion of cost that exceeds threshold amount - The law provides for blending of pre-65 and post-65 retirees.
+- Imposes a non-deductible excise tax of 40% on plans with an aggregate value of health insurance coverage exceeding specified dollar thresholds beginning in 2022. - Aggregate value includes medical, pharmacy, and employer HSA/HRA contributions (excludes standalone dental and vision plans) - 2018 thresholds for high-risk professions are: - \$11,850 for single coverage and \$30,950 for family coverage for age 55 to 64 retirees - \$10, 200 for single coverage and \$27, 500 for family coverage for Medicare retirees. - Thresholds indexed at general inflation (CPI-U) plus 1 % from 2018 to 2019, and to CPI-U only thereafter - Excise tax applies only to portion of cost that exceeds threshold amount - The law provides for blending of pre-65 and post-65 retirees.